[Full Guide] What's HEIC/HEIF? How to Open HEIC/HEIF on Mac/Win?

 HEIC/HEIF file is currently supported by Apple, however, it's currently compatible with iPhone 7/7 Plus, 8/8 Plus, and iPhone X running the latest iOS 11 and Mac with macOS High Sierra.
 Yup, that means that there is no way to directly open HEIC/HEIF files on Mac running former than macOS High Sierra and all laptop/PC running Windows 10/8/7/Vista/XP.

 In fact, that is subject to the situation that you already transfer HEIC/HEIF files to Mac/Win.
-If so, I'm afraid that the only way is to use HEIC Converter or HEIC Viewer to open HEIC/HEIF files (Recommended: Convert HEIC to JPG online is an intuitive and authentic free HEIC Converter tool online for you.).
+If so, I'm afraid that the only way is to use HEIC Converter or HEIC Viewer to open HEIC/HEIF files.

 [IMPORTANCE] However, if photos are stored on iPhone and not yet exported to your computer, there are still TWO feasible ways to open your HEIC files in JPG format on Mac/Win.
 Now, you definitely should learn your way around these expedients.